A learning disability is defined as:

 - and began before the age of 18.

 Historically, people with learning disabilities were cared for in large institutional settings and segregated from their local communities.
-Today, people with learning disabilities are included in their local communities.
-Many people will have their own property, whilst others may live in shared/supported housing schemes or residential care.
-They access the same community and health services as everyone else, and therefore you may meet people with learning disabilities wherever you work.
+Today, many people with learning disabilities live independently or with family, while others may live in shared/supported housing schemes or residential care.
+They access the same community and health services as everyone else, therefore you may meet people with learning disabilities wherever you work.

-Learning disabilities are often accompanied by complex needs, including complex health needs.
+People with learning disabilities can often experience multiple health and social care needs, including complex health needs.
 People with learning disabilities die 20-30 years younger than the rest of the population.
-Most people with learning disabilities experience other long term conditions, with 46% of people experiencing 7 or more long term conditions.
+Many people with learning disabilities experience other long-term conditions, with 46% of people experiencing 7 or more long-term conditions.
 98% of people with learning disabilities have been prescribed medication, and the average number of medications a person with learning disabilities is prescribed is 6.2.
-(LeDeR programme annual report 2020)

-Identifying and treating the health needs of people with learning disabilities can be complicated by communication difficulties, unusual presentations of symptoms, and diagnostic overshadowing.
+Identifying and treating the health needs of people with learning disabilities can be complicated by communication difficulties, unusual presentations of symptoms and diagnostic overshadowing.
+This is when one presentation overrides our ability to see beyond this.
+For example, a person with learning disabilities and limited verbal communication may present as hitting the side of their face.

 Get to know the Learning Disability Nursing Forum committee members.